 Mercifully, the end came in the seventh.
 A right hand followed by a flush left hook sent Biggs tumbling across the ring.
 He beat the count but it was obvious he was finished and seconds later he was on the canvas a second time.
 Biggs’ corner-men were stepping through the ropes as the referee waved it off.

-Only 21-years-old.
-He might reign for a decade or more.
+It was a truly awesome exhibition of dominance and skill.
+And yet Tyson was only 21-years-old.
+He could reign for a decade or more.
 A latter-day Joe Louis.
 Amazing.

 – Michael Carbert